marina-melihova/nodejs2022Q4-service/README.md

 npm start
 ```

-After starting the app on port (4000 as default) you can open
-in your browser OpenAPI documentation by typing http://localhost:4000/doc/.
+By default app use port 4000.
+You can change port in `.env` file (create it similarly .env.example).
+After starting the app you can open in your browser OpenAPI documentation by typing http://localhost:4000/doc/.
 For more information about OpenAPI/Swagger please visit https://swagger.io/.

 ## Testing